MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users.md

 # Auto attendant and call queue authorized users

 > [!IMPORTANT]
-> The Voice applications policy and Authorized user configuaration options are available to all customers however the end user features in Teams clint are currently only available as part of a Public Preview.
+> The Voice applications policy and Authorized user configuaration options are available to all customers.
+However, the end-user features in the Teams client are currently only available as part of a public preview.
 >
 > General availability for all customers is scheduled for the end of April, 2023.